SONA: Minister of Small Business Development Stella Ndabeni-Abrahams Stuns in Thrifted Look

 Stella Ndabeni-Abrahams once again stole the show at the State Of The Nation Address (SONA) red carpet in Cape Town City Hall.

 The Minister of Small Business Development strutted the red carpet on Thursday, 12 February 2026, wearing a locally designed dress by a fashionista from Durban.
-During her interview, Ndabeni-Abrahams said her look was completed by second-hand shoes, purchased from a Cape Town thrift shop.
+During her interview, Ndabeni-Abrahams said her look was completed with second-hand shoes, purchased from a thrift shop in Cape Town.

 Ndabeni-Abrahams on supporting local